patchell/LLRDgen/README.md

 Readme.nd

+March 8, 2023
+	Well, the problem was in the Terminals Set.
+Seems that I forgot to put 'Epsilon' into that set.
+Caused all manner of problems, and then when you add another blunder to that which was the routine that got an index for a terminal symbol returned 0 even if it did no find that symbol.
+Zero was the index for an IDENT is the test grammar.
+Quite a search to find that problem.

 March 6, 2023
 	Either the First Sets and or the Follow Sets are incorrect.
 I am not that bad at writing grammars.